-Details of a request to organise a proposed outing involving Senior Schools and Sixth Form pupils should be submitted to the Vice Principal (Pastoral) (hereafter VPP).
+Details of a request to organise a proposed outing involving Senior Schools and Sixth Form pupils should be submitted to the VPP.
 In the Junior School this request is submitted to the Head or Deputy Head.
 This should be done by completing and submitting the 'Out of School Visit Proposal Form'.